MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Control_Deployments_using_Release_Gates.md

 ### Exercise 0: Configure the lab prerequisites

-> **Note**: If you already created this project during previous labs, this exercise can be skipped.

-In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).
+In this exercise, you will set up the prerequisites for the lab.

-#### Task 1: (skip if already done) Create and configure the team project
+#### Task 1: (skip if done) Create and configure the team project

 In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.